don-harris/final-project/README.md

-# (Incert App Name) - an at home fun game to play with you drunk mates.
+# (Insert App Name) - an at home game to play with your mates.

 # group DYNAMICS
 ## TEAM ROLES ##